massimoslab/Advanced_CarND_Annex_05_I2C_Connection/README.md

 ## 01. I2C Protocol

-I2C or Inter-integrated Circuit protocol is a hardware protocol designed to allow multiple, slave integrated circuits to communicate with one or more master.
+I2C or inter-integrated circuit protocol is a hardware protocol designed to allow multiple, slave integrated circuits to communicate with one or more master.
 It uses two bidirectional open-drain lines, Serial Data Line (SDA) and Serial Clock Line (SCL), pulled up with resistors.
 Typical voltages used are +5 V or +3.3 V, although systems with other voltages are permitted.

-## 02. Prerequisites
+## 02. Devices assembly

 xxx

+![alt text][image1]

-## 04. L298N Motor Controller Arduino code
+## 03. The Arduino code

 What things you need to install the software and how to install them